Bozvir/Pl_and_City_news/README.md

 Runs periodically with adjustable intervals

-Requirements
+Requirements:

-Python 3.x
+-Python 3.x

-Selenium
+-Selenium

-BeautifulSoup
+-BeautifulSoup

-Requests
+-Requests

-WebDriver (ChromeDriver)
+-WebDriver (ChromeDriver)

-Telegram API token
+-Telegram API token

-Usage
+Usage:

 Once the setup is complete, run the script, and the bot will start scraping news and sending notifications to your Telegram channel.